b-castleman/hierarchical-mab-tutoring/README.md

 ## Citation

-Castleman, Salleb-Aouissi, and Macar (2024).
+Castleman, Macar, and Salleb-Aouissi (2024).
 Hierarchical Multi-Armed Bandits for the Concurrent Intelligent Tutoring of Concepts and Problems of Varying Difficulty Levels.
 First Annual Conference on Reinforcement Learning.
 In review.

 ## Contributing